 Colorado Nutrient Criteria Development Plan states that "a monitoring plan for determining appropriate nutrient criteria should be designed to detect ... nutrient and algal conditions with statistical rigor", and Ex.
 P of the PPHS (2012 WQCD rebuttal Ex.
 24) gives a detailed explanation supporting the requirement of $n \ge 3$ for seasonal means.
-Also, other states that have adopted criteria for chlorophyll a and nutrients recognized the need for repeated sampling across the growing season and have required at least three or four samples for assessments (e.g., Florida, Missouri, Oregon, West Virginia).
+Also, other states that have adopted criteria for chlorophyll a and nutrients recognized the need for repeated sampling across the growing season and have required a minimum of three or more samples for assessments (e.g., Florida, Missouri, Oregon, West Virginia).